Community Service and Awards

-This award, instituted in 2011 is an American Heritage committee award designed to recognize and honor a woman who has made significant achievement at the community level in non-performance arts including fiber arts design and creation, fine arts, and sculpture design and creation, music composition, literature and drama authorship, artisan design and creation including but not limited to jewelry, metalwork, decorative painting, and pottery.
+This award, instituted in 2011, is an American Heritage Committee award designed to recognize and honor a woman who has made significant achievement at the community level in non-performance arts, including fiber arts design and creation; fine arts; sculpture design and creation; music composition; literature and drama authorship; and artisan design and creation, including but not limited to jewelry, metalwork, decorative painting, and pottery.
 The recipient is expected to have contributed to her artistic field in an outstanding manner beyond mastery of technique.
 This may include design work, featured exhibitions, publication, and technique development.

 The Founders Medals: Mary Desha Medal for Youth